REAL ESTATE

 We personally review and negotiate the contract and rider provisions to ensure clients’ needs are met.
 Once the bank is ready to close and title objections, if any, have been resolved, an inspection is scheduled.
 The final step, the closing, involves the exchange of funds and the signing of all bank documents.
 The contract contains the entire agreement between the parties.
 If the parties are contented that all terms and conditions have been met, a buyer cannot hold the seller responsible for the problems that occur after the closing.
 Our team interfaces with the client and all parties involved during the entire process.

 Sellers also need representation during the initial step, before the signing of any broker agreements.
-Our team represents sellers and we confirm that the deal is structured properly.The early determination of problem areas such as illegal tenancies, judgments, illegal construction, and New York City Code violations should be disclosed to the attorney before the drafting of the Contract of Sale to avoid delay
+Our team represents sellers and we confirm that the deal is structured properly.The early determination of problem areas such as illegal tenancies, judgments, illegal construction, and New York City Code violations should be disclosed to the attorney before the drafting of the Contract of Sale to avoid delays and cancellations.
+This is essentially what the term “full disclosure” means.

 THE COOP